 and the hair of the camel stands on end with a violent blue shudder.

 Lorca was drawing influences from outside Surrealism in the 1920s as well.
-Having long been interested in theater and music, it was during this period that Lorca became interested in Spanish folk music and the "deep songs," especially cante jundo, the flamenco music that had originally come to Spain from the gypsies.
-These songs gave his lyrical work a formal and rhythmic newness not present in the poetry of the time, and he gained a reputation as an Andalusian, or gypsy poet.
+Having long been interested in theater and music, it was during this period that Lorca became interested in Spanish folk music and the “deep songs,” especially cante jundo, the flamenco music that had originally come to Spain from the Roma people.
+These songs gave his lyrical work a formal and rhythmic newness not present in the poetry of the time, and he gained a reputation as an Andalusian poet.
 When Lorca visited New York he discovered African American spirituals, which seemed to him to be the American counterpoint of the Spanish music he was studying.

-In the mid- to late-1930s, Dalí and Lorca became estranged; in 1936, at the height of the civil war, Lorca traveled to his hometown of Granada, in southern Spain.
+In the mid- to late 1930s, Dalí and Lorca became estranged; in 1936, at the height of the Spanish Civil War, Lorca traveled to his hometown of Granada, in southern Spain.
 He was murdered by fascist troops, becoming a martyr for his generation of artists, and symbolizing a change in the artistic landscape.